dogramacigokhan/GDPackages/UnityIconDownloader/README.md

 * Searching for icon sets.
 * Showing similar icons for the selected icons.
 * Changing colors of the icons.

-## Future roadmap
-* Pagination support for the icon selection editor window.
-* Choosing a background color for icon selection editor window.
-* More API integrations.

 ## Importing the package to your game
 In order to import the package to your game, you can employ one of these methods.